SemanticMediaWiki/SemanticCite/docs/04-scite.md

 ```

 In case the parameter `|citation text=` is not declared then `#scite` is going to try to determine
-an a template by first looking at the `|template=` parameter and if such parameter is not assigned
+a template by first looking at the `|template=` parameter and if such parameter is not assigned
-then the [template](03-template-mapping.md) assigned to the type of the resource
+then the [template](03-template-mapping.md) mapped to the type of the resource
 is used for processing to return a formatted text value.

 ```